bruceravel/SCFtests/README.md

 defined.

-The parameters of the first shell C scatterer are quite well defined and consistent accross theory models.
+The parameters of the first shell C scatterer are quite well defined and consistent across theory models.
 S0&sup2; varies a bit outside of its uncertainty, as does &Delta;R for the H atom.
 The statistical parameters for the fits with self-consistency and _Feff6_ are basically indistinguishable.